Are you an international student?

 Published by Afterschool.my on Feb 24, 2017, 11:15 am

 Piloting has always been an enticing career for thousands of SPM and STPM leavers.
-The relatively short duration of the course (2 years) coupled with the fact that the starting salary for fresh graduates are high, are just two of the main key factors why aviation continues to draw many interested potential students.
+The relatively short duration of the course (2 years) coupled with the fact that the starting salary for fresh graduates is high is just one of the main key factors why aviation continues to draw many interested potential students.
 We at afterschool.my thought it would be wise to compile a step-by-step guide on how you can become an airline pilot, from your first step to your first flight.

 Being a pilot is not for everybody because this career takes into account your physical characteristics such as your height and eyesight